Six Ford School students win Dow Fellowships to address sustainability challenges

 - Sharon Hu graduated from UCLA with a dual degree in ecology and geography.
 She is currently pursuing a dual degree in public policy and natural resources and environment to study environmental policy.
 She spent several years with various water agencies working in conservation and budgeting.

 - Abigail Orrick graduated from the University of Michigan in 2015 and worked for nonprofits, foundations, and schools before pursuing her master’s degree in public policy.
 She is interested in the intersection of education policy and philanthropy, specifically charter schools, school integration, and community organizing.

 - Emily Pfleiderer graduated from Earlham College with a degree in peace and global studies.
-She worked for nonprofits in Texas and Michigan and was a recipient of a Fulbright language study award to study Portuguese at Middlebury College’s summer immersion program.
+She worked for nonprofits in Texas and Michigan and was a recipient of a Foreign Language and Area Studies (FLAS) Fellowship to study Portuguese at Middlebury College’s summer immersion program.
 She is studying public policy in regards to Latin America, usage of shared natural resources, and environmental governance.